 You saw a hint of the Badlands near Makoshika…but if you want to see them in all their full beauty then you simply must head into South Dakota!

-Sorry to be a tease, but there is MUCH to see here, so we’re dedicating a full post to it – coming soon.
-Know this, though….after you explore Montana, you’ll want to come back to this part of the US, and South Dakota should be next on your list.
+There is so MUCH to see here!
+Know this, after you explore Montana, you’ll want to come back to this part of the US, and South Dakota should be next on your list.

-- 19 Reasons You Absolutely Have To Visit Glacier National Park
+- GLACIER: 19 Reasons You Absolutely Have To Visit Glacier National Park